riglerandras/tsDemo/readme.md

 - First, user can select one of three exchanges (AMEX, NASDAQ, NYSE)
 - The app then retrieves the list of currently available symbols of the selected exchange, and generates a dynamic user control from these symbols
 - User can select one of the available symbols
 - The retrieves data for the selected symbol, and outputs a simple time series visualization.

-For some reason, the app works perfectly when run via local R installation, but fails with shinyapps.io.
+For some reason, the app works properly when run in local R installation, but fails with shinyapps.io.